DauntlessReset/dev-docs-relearn/content/cloud-native/kubernetes-course.md

 Replicaset created automatically

 Deployment
- - Replicaset
+ - ReplicaSet
    - Pods

-What is the difference between deployments and replicasets?
+What is the difference between Deployments and ReplicaSets?
+Deployments are higher level, managing ReplicaSets and providing other useful features.

 ```kubectl get all```